Artificial Intelligence Glossary

 Guardrail System

-Safety mechanisms that constrain AI outputs to acceptable boundaries.
+Safety mechanisms that constrain AI outputs to acceptable boundaries, preventing harmful content generation and ensuring ethical compliance.

 Guardrails

-Safety mechanisms that prevent AI from generating harmful, inappropriate, or off-topic content.
+Safety mechanisms that prevent AI from generating harmful, inappropriate, or off-topic content by enforcing ethical boundaries and operational limits.

 H